meiknutson/meiknutson.github.io/README.md

   blend mode against the art underneath.
 Both artboards position the mask identically relative to its contents, so one CSS rule serves both.

-## Known gaps

-- Only the home page exists. `sustainability`, `physical`, `print` and `about` link to `#`.
-All four have frames in the Figma file (`1:8`, `1:6`, `1:10`, `1:14`) that haven't been built yet.
-- The 768px breakpoint is a choice, not something the design specifies — the file gives a 1440 frame and a 402 frame and nothing in between.
-Between 768 and 1440 the desktop artboard scales down proportionally, so nav text gets small at the low end.
-- `assets/source/` is 43MB of PNG masters.
-Worth moving out of git (or into LFS) before this repo grows.